-Note 9: Retirement Plan
+Note 11: Retirement Plan

 The Foundation sponsors a defined contribution retirement plan covering all full time employees of the Foundation.
-Historically, the Foundation contributed 8.5% of eligible employees' compensation to the plan, and employees were required to contribute a minimum of 6.65% of eligible compensation to the plan.
-Effective January 1, 2017, a new 403(b) plan was put in place.
-Under this new plan, the Foundation contributes a full matching contribution of up to 6.0% of compensation for employees who make an elective contribution.
+Prior to January 1, 2017, the Foundation contributed 8.5% of eligible employees' compensation to the plan, and employees were required to contribute a minimum of 6.65% of compensation to the plan.
+Effective January 1, 2017, a new 403(b) plan was adopted.
+Under the terms of the new plan, the Foundation contributes a full matching contribution of up to 6.0% of compensation for employees who make an elective contribution.
 An additional discretionary non-elective contribution may be allocated on the basis of compensation, as budgeted and approved by the Board in advance of the fiscal year.
-Employees may make voluntary contributions in addition to the required contribution, up to the limits prescribed by the Internal Revenue Code.
-The fiscal year to date employer contributions were \$68,553.
+Employees may make voluntary contributions up to the limits prescribed by the Internal Revenue Code.
+The Foundation contributions to the existing and prior plans were \$68,553 and \$67,712 for the year ended August 31, 2018 and 2017 respectively.

-Note 10: Assets Held Under Split Interest Agreements
+Note 12: Assets Held Under Split Interest Agreements

-The Foundation is the Trustee or Co-Trustee of various charitable remainder trusts and administers numerous gift annuity contracts.
+The Foundation is the Trustee or Co-Trustee of various charitable remainder trusts and administers several gift annuity contracts.
 The agreements require annuity payments to the income beneficiaries for life, with the remaining assets of the trusts or agreements creating endowments upon the death of the income beneficiary.
-The Foundation has recorded the present value of the annuity payments as annuity obligations.

-The annuity obligations are recorded at the present value of the expected future cash payments based on published life expectancy tables using a discount rate of six percent.
+The annuity obligations are recorded at the present value of the expected future cash payments to the beneficiaries based on published life expectancy tables using a discount rate of six percent.